eniehack/pleroma-docker/README.md

  * Please do some research if you have any concerns about included
  * features or the software used by this script ***before*** using it.
  *
- * You are choosing to use this setup, and if you point the finger at me for
- * messing up your instance, I will laugh at you.
  */
 ```